Smaller Market Research

 The best basic research you can do is to get the names of small employers, study their websites and see if they list jobs.
 Should the management team be listed, take a look and see if you recognize any names.
 In a small town they may be members of your church or have children at your school.
 Even if you don't know them, try to call or email them.
 Chances are they probably have a little more time to chat with a job seeker than their larger corporate counterparts.

-You can also employ something as simple as the Yellow Pages.
+You can also employ something as simple as your local phone book (in print or online versions).
 Look at the companies in your profession, or a profession you seek to join, and take down their names, addresses and phone numbers.
-If your community's Yellow Pages provider has an online directory, use that because companies listed sometimes have a link directly to their website — if they have one.
+If your community's phone number provider has an online directory, use that because companies listed sometimes have a link directly to their website - if they have one.

 Since many small dailies and weeklies don't have extensive archives on the Web, you will have to go to your local library to search for copies or, alternatively, call the newspaper itself.
 Many of them file stories by subject matter and are willing to share those with local residents as long as they don't take them from the premises.